tim-fitzgerald/tim-fitzgerald.github.io/_posts/2021-11-30-terraform-for-okta.md

 2. Needing a remote state to collaborate with others in my team.
 3. Wanting non-super admins to be able to contribute and `plan` their changes.

-With these requirements in mind - lets take a look at how we migrated our existing Okta account to being mostly managed via Terraform.
+With these requirements in mind - let's take a look at how we migrated our existing Okta account to being mostly managed via Terraform.

 In part 1 we will look at satisfying these requirements to create new resources and in the next post we will look at importing existing resources so they can be managed by Terraform instead.